triton-inference-server/model_navigator/README.md

 ## Quick Start

+This sections describe simple steps of optimizing the model for serving inference on PyTriton or Triton Inference Server as well as saving a Navigator Package for distribution.

+### Optimize Model

-Using Model Navigator is as simply as calling `optimize` with `model` and `dataloader`:
+Optimizing models using Model Navigator is as simply as calling `optimize` function.
+The optimization process requires at least:

-The `optimize` function will save all the artifacts it generates in the `navigator_workspace`.
+- `model` - a Python object, callable or file path with model to optimize.

-**Note:** The `dataloader` is utilized to determine the maximum and minimum shapes of the inputs utilized during model conversions.
-The `Model Navigator` employs a single sample from the `dataloader`, which is then repeated to generate synthetic batches for profiling purposes.
-Correctness tests are conducted on a subset of the `dataloader` samples, while verification tests are executed on the entire `dataloader`.
+- `dataloader` - a method or class generating input data.
+The data is utilized to determine the maximum and minimum shapes of the model inputs and create output samples that are used during the optimization process.

+Here is an example of running `optimize` on Torch Hub ResNet50 model:

 ```python
 import torch